 - Grossi Florentino’s ‘Grossi a Casa’ menu is molto bene, with bottled negronis and Italian martinis just one click away.

 - Blue cheese needs a very specific plonk pairing.
 Enter mulled wine from Bar Clara.
 They’re doing flat rate $10 delivery nation wide, so add on a few bottles of negroni and pineapple daiquiri while you’re there.

 - A great range of local white wine, beer, rose and more are available for delivery from Macaulay Cellars on Uber Eats.

 - San Telmo have opened an online wine store (you’re welcome).
 Order a bottle of your favourite European or Argentinian wine to sip as you bake their famous alfajores.

 - The Botanical’s front bar has gone digital.
 Explore their new online wine store and grocery range.

-- Luxurious pantry picks, fancy mixed drinks and Japanese favourites are still available online from Calia.
-Now no one will know when you pair a bottled negroni with a cheeky pack of pocky.
+- Luxurious pantry picks, fancy mixed drinks and Japanese favourites are available online for delivery from Calia.
+Now no one will know when you pair a bottled espresso martini with a cheeky pack of pocky.

 Please drink responsibly.
 Melbourne is now in Stage 4 restrictions.
 We must all stay within 5kms of our homes, wear a mask and more.
 Please, be smart, be safe and follow directions from the Victorian Government.